Our products

 Summary: Smoked salmon toasts are the appetizer that always works: elegant, quick, and with endless combinations.
 Here you'll find 10 tried-and-tested toast recipes, from the classic with cream cheese and dill to versions with avocado, mango, beetroot, and poached egg.
-Includes comparison tables, tips for choosing salmon and bread, and everything you need to prepare a perfect appetizer in less than 5 minutes.
+Includes comparative tables, tips for choosing salmon and bread, and everything you need to prepare a perfect appetizer in under 5 minutes.

 Table of Contents